Written by Chip Johannessen

 Yet, for his good guy status and the resentment he seems to face from other agents for having done this, we’ve increasingly seen Jack Bauer break the rules himself, even in that same very episode when he tranquilized his superior in order to gain information.
 This rule breaking Jack is something we will see again and again over the course of 24’s run.

-While Jack Bauer may not work for law enforcement and is instead in the employ of the American Government, working for an organisation that feels more like the CIA but who operate on US soil (but with considerably more sweeping powers than the FBI), he falls into the realm or trope of the renegade hero or cop figure.
+While Jack Bauer may not work for law enforcement and is instead in the employ of the American Government, working for an organisation that feels more like the CIA but who operate on US soil (but with considerably more sweeping powers than the FBI), he falls into the realm of the renegade hero or cop figure.

 That type of character has obviously come under scrutiny in recent times, particularly in correlation to disillusionment and justifiable criticism of American law enforcement in the last few months.
 It’s not like that type of character was a new creation when 24 debuted in 2001; before Jack Bauer we had John McClane in Die Hard, Dirty Harry and Martin Riggs in the Lethal Weapon series, cops working within the system but who were willing to break the rules in order to get the job done.